Ralim/IronOS/Documentation/Flashing/Pinecil V2.md

 ### Bleeding edge / latest

-For the _latest_ code, you will need to download the zip file from the artifacts page on the build for what you want.
+For the _latest_ code, you need to download the zip file from the artifacts page for the build that you want.
-Head to the [Actions](https://github.com/Ralim/IronOS/actions) page and then select the run for the appropriate branch you would like.
+Head to the [Actions](https://github.com/Ralim/IronOS/actions) page and then select the run for the appropriate branch and beta you would like.
 In general you probably want `master`.

-Once you click on a run, scroll down to the "Artifacts" section and then click on your model to download a zip file.
+Once you click on a run, scroll down to the "Artifacts" section and then click on your device model name to download a zip file.
 Then this works the same as a production release (use the correct file).

 # Pinecil V2

-- The MCU in V2 is Bouffalo BL706 and does _not_ use usb-dfu for flashing as the previous MCU did.
+- The MCU in Pinecil V2 is Bouffalo BL706 and does _not_ use usb-dfu for flashing as the previous Pinecil V1 MCU did.
-- The current firmware (2.18) is very fresh and no upgrade is available/needed.
+- See the Pinecil Wiki page [here](https://wiki.pine64.org/wiki/Pinecil#Firmware_&_Updates) for instructions.
-- When an update is released for V2, then IronOS will also include an update method to follow.
+- The V2 uses the [BLISP flasher](https://github.com/pine64/blisp) to upload the firmware to the MCU.
 - Background on the [BL706 chipset](https://lupyuen.github.io/articles/bl706)